kyang5/coursedescriptions/source/undergraduate/bscsec.rst

 Curriculum
 -----------

-If you enrolled prior to Fall 2013 you may use the old Communication Networks and Security B.S. curriculum located `here <http://www.luc.edu/cs/academics/undergraduateprograms/bscns/oldcurriculum/>`_.
+If you enrolled prior to Fall 2020 you may use the old Communication Networks and Security B.S. curriculum located :doc:`bscsecold`.

-Major Requirements (48 Credit Hours)
+Major Requirements (61 Credit Hours)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 One of the following must be taken: